 Our Food Bank provides a monthly emergency three-day supply of non-perishable food, holiday baskets at Easter, Thanksgiving and Christmas and other emergency needs.

-How to Donate to the Food Bank
+How to Donate to the Food Pantry

 You may make a donation of non-perishable food items and drop off at Westlake Community Services or Westlake Porter Public Library.
 We are not permitted to distribute expired food so please check dates before making a donation.
-Download Food Pantry Donation List (PDF)
+Download Food Pantry Donation Flyer (PDF)